sourmash-bio/sourmash/doc/api-example.rst

 >>> with open('/tmp/genome1.sig', 'wt') as fp:
 ...   signature.save_signatures([sig1], fp)

-Here, ``/tmp/genome1.sig`` is a YAML file that can now be loaded and compared -- first, load:
+Here, ``/tmp/genome1.sig`` is a JSON file that can now be loaded and compared -- first, load:

 >>> sigfp = open('/tmp/genome1.sig', 'rt')